rohitburman/GDP-AND-INCOME-ANALYSIS/README.md

 ![image](https://user-images.githubusercontent.com/100778333/156870830-c9d17dd4-0bbe-4447-9f86-c87023cde778.png)

+9. county_natality1(JOIN).sql

-9.Which county codes have medicaid as a source of payment?
+Which county codes have medicaid as a source of payment?

 ![image](https://user-images.githubusercontent.com/100778333/156872676-732763d7-76da-458a-a28b-6519b7fd6107.png)

+10. county_natality2.sql

-10.What are the highest number of births in the respective residential counties where the average age of mother is in the range of 25 and 32?
+What are the highest number of births in the respective residential counties where the average age of mother is in the range of 25 and 32?

 ![image](https://user-images.githubusercontent.com/100778333/156874166-d16a3b4a-819b-4cb2-b8b8-31483e2264c5.png)